-Sogni Fast Worker Advanced Configuration
+π§ Sogni Fast Worker Advanced Configuration

 This page outlines additional settings you can tweak with your Sogni Fast Worker Install

-Setting Your .env
+Setting Your .env File Preferences

-File PreferencesThese first two options are available for the Stable Diffusion worker and automatically set during the worker-install process but you can also update them manually through the .env file.
-If changed manually you'll need to restart the worker to apply the changes either through the .bat / .sh files or by running docker compose down
+These first two options are available for the Stable Diffusion worker only, as it hosts the most model files currently.
+These are set automatically set during the worker-install process but you can also update them manually through the .env file.

 AUTO_DOWNLOAD_TO_MIN_MODEL_COUNT=6

-The Stable Diffusion worker comes bundled with 1 model by default (Sogni Artist SD1.5) and all 14 supported Controlnets.
+The Stable Diffusion worker comes bundled with 1 model by default (Sogni Artist SD1.5) and all 15 supported Controlnets.
 You may set the number of models you want your worker to download right away when it starts.
-Set this to 0
+Set this to 0 to disable automatic runtime model downloads.

-the worker will automatically download new models one at a time until this count of models is met.
+While the count of models you are hosting is less than AUTO_DOWNLOAD_TO_MIN_MODEL_COUNT the worker will automatically download new models one at a time until this count of models is met.
 Models are downloaded based on real-time model popularity on the network with some models being 2gb and others being 6.7gb.

-the worker will continue to automatically download new models but only as they are requested by the network.
+After this count is met, if your model folder size is still less than MAX_MODEL_FOLDER_SIZE_GB and AUTO_DOWNLOAD_TO_MIN_MODEL_COUNT is greater than 0 the worker will continue to automatically download new models but only as they are requested by the network.
 Sogni Supernet will only request new model downloads when the job queue for a model exceeds the amount of workers available to support it.

 Models are cached on your local machine the first time they are downloaded so you won't have to download them again, unless you delete the models folder.
+The models are downloaded to the local folder /data-models/Stable-diffusion in the same directory as where your docker-compose file is ran.
+This folder is loaded as a persistent Docker Volume where both run-time downloaded and existing model files are automatically picked up by Fast Worker.

 MAX_MODEL_FOLDER_SIZE_GB=300